RadicalCSG/Chisel.Prototype/README.md

 Known issues:
 * [There are some cases where triangulation fails](https://github.com/RadicalCSG/Chisel.Prototype/issues/187)
-* There are some cases where overlapping surfaces create overlapping polygon
+* There are some cases where overlapping surfaces create overlapping polygons

 If you find any failure cases, if possible please provide us with a reproducible scene so we can more easily fix it!